DFE-Digital/bat-design-history/app/posts/how-to/2025-02-13-publishing-a-design-history-using-the-github-website.md

     ![main-branch-dropdown.png](main-branch-dropdown.png)

-3. Next, we need to create a new branch to work from, enter a concise name for what you’ll be adding and then select “**Create branch `your-concise-name` from main**”.
+3. Next, we must create a new branch from which to work.
+Enter a concise name for what you’ll be adding and then select “**Create branch `your-concise-name` from main**”.

     ![create-branch.png](create-branch.png)